clMathLibraries/clFFT/README.md

 clFFT
 =====
 clFFT is a software library containing FFT functions written in OpenCL.
-In addition to GPU devices, the libraries also support running on CPU devices to facilitate debugging and heterogeneous programming.
+In addition to GPU devices, the library also supports running on CPU devices to facilitate debugging and heterogeneous programming.